netizer/core-lib-forest/README.md

 # Core Library for Forest language

-Forest is a programming language designed for being embedded in other (host) languages. core-lib-forest is its core library.
-Any core functionality that can be written in forest, and not in the host language, will, sooner or later, end up in core-lib-forest.
+Forest is a programming language designed for being embedded in other (host) languages. `core-lib-forest` is its core library.
+Any core functionality that can be written in Forest, and not in the host language, will, sooner or later, end up in core-lib-forest.
 Currently the most important parts are:
 - Tests - forest-rb doesn't have many tests.
 Most of them are here.
 - Templates - every file in Forest can be embedded in a template (also written in Forest).
 These templates are stored as part of core-lib-forest.

+For more info about Forest, check out https://github.com/netizer/forest-rb

 ## The structure of core-lib-forest